 Traditional Icelandic Fish and Seafood

-- See also: Fishing in Iceland
+See also Fishing in Iceland.

-As refrigeration methods improved, fresh fish became more and more noticeable in the nation’s diet.
-In the 1950s and 1960s, Icelanders still ate fish every day, with some opting for this ubiquitous staple even for breakfast.
 Today, Icelanders eat fish on average twice a week, and over half of the population consumes fish oil, or "lysi," at least four times a week.

-Most restaurants in Iceland serve a "fish of the day."
 The country is dotted with numerous seafood restaurants, mainly serving cod, haddock, salmon, and monkfish.
 Modern chefs in Iceland are masters at creating excellent dishes, infusing the ocean’s bounty with herbs and spices found in Icelandic nature.
-You can find many great fish dishes and traditional Icelandic foods in Reykjavik.
-But aside from a great meal at a restaurant, you should try out the following foods.

 Hardfiskur - Stockfish

-Hardfiskur or stockfish is flattened fish that is hung on wooden racks by the foreshore to be dried by cold air and wind.
-That gives it a storage life of several years, making it highly valuable for sustenance before the invention of refrigeration.
-It is available at any grocery store or the Kolaportid Flea Market.
-They’re eaten as snacks straight out of the bag or with butter spread on them.
-Although people don’t eat it quite as much today, stockfish remains a staple and popular traditional food in Iceland.
+Stockfish is eaten as snacks straight out of the bag or with butter spread on it.
+Although people don’t eat it quite as much today, it remains a staple and popular traditional food in Iceland.

 Plokkfiskur - Fish Stew

 "Plokkfiskur" is an Icelandic fish stew made from a simple mix of white fish, potatoes, onions, flour, milk, and seasoning.
 Recently, some recipes have also included chives, curry, bearnaise sauce, or cheese.
-Plokkfiskur is traditionally served with a side of rye bread with butter.
+Plokkfiskur is traditionally served with a side of rye bread and butter.

 Plokkfiskur is an example of an old recipe, using basic ingredients that were available in most households during the early 20th century.
 It has recently been revived, with many creative chefs offering their own unique spin on this classic, which you can try at various food spots around town.